San Jose Hills: Culture and recreation

-East of Bonelli park is Mountain Meadows Golf Course, and on the west, Via Verde Country Club, the later that is south of Walnut Creek Park, a small park along Walnut Creek (which drains both Puddingstone and nearby San Gabriel Mountains into the San Gabriel River).
+East of Bonelli Park is Mountain Meadows Golf Course, and on the west, Via Verde Country Club; the latter is south of Walnut Creek Park, a San Dimas city park along Walnut Creek, which drains Puddingstone Reservoir to the west into the San Gabriel Valley.

 Several large institutions of higher education are located in the hills.
-These include the California Polytechnic State University, Pomona (Cal Poly Pomona); Mount San Antonio College (Mt.
+These include California Polytechnic State University, Pomona (Cal Poly Pomona); Mount San Antonio College (Mt.
 SAC), and Pacific West Bible College.
-The Voorhis Ecological Reserve in the northwest part of the Cal Poly Pomona campus and contains 31 ha of coastal sage scrub and oak woodland.
+The Voorhis Ecological Reserve in the northwest part of the Cal Poly Pomona campus contains 31 ha of coastal sage scrub and oak woodland.
 Biotrek is an educational program ran by the Biological Sciences Department.
 Biotrek includes a Rainforest greenhouse, a native plant garden, aquatic environments, and laboratories.
 Mt.
 Sac has a 10 acre native Wildlife Sanctuary.

 Interment is provided by Forest Lawn Memorial Park and Mortuary.
-Near the Grand Avenue Corridor, Heritage Gardens Historical Park, located on the north slope, was recently redeveloped to include new hiking trails.
+Near the Grand Avenue corridor, Heritage Gardens Historical Park, located on the north slope, was recently redeveloped to include new hiking trails.
 Walnut Ranch Park can be found on the south slope.

 Along Citrus Avenue, one can find South Hills Country Club.
-Three parks exists along the south slopes: Shadow Oak Park, Creekside Park, and Gringrich Park.
+Three parks exists along the south slopes: Shadow Oak Park, Creekside Park, and Gingrich Park.
 On the western portion of the hills is the Industry Hills Recreation Center and smaller Rimgrove and Woodgrove parks.
 Just east of Azusa Avenue, along the north slopes is Galster Wilderness Park with its new Galster Park Nature Center operated by the San Gabriel Mountains Regional Conservancy and 40 acre of Walnut Woodland.
 The southern slope is West Covina's newest development, Big League Dreams.
 This mega-sports complex was built on top of a superfund site, the old BKK landfill.